Functional Brunn-Minkowski Inequalities Induced by Polarity: Relation to Busemann's theorem

 \end{thm}

-In \cite{Barthel-Franz} Barthel and Franz offer a generalization of Busemann's theorem is obtained where the convexity assumptions on the bodies is relaxed.
-In \cite{KYZ} Kim, Yaskin, and Zvavitch give a different extension of Busemann's theorem.
+In \cite{Barthel-Franz} Barthel and Franz of{}fer a generalization of Busemann's theorem where the convexity assumptions on the bodies is relaxed.
+In \cite{KYZ} Kim, Yaskin, and Zvavitch give a dif{}ferent extension of Busemann's theorem.
 They show that when instead of volume, one considers some even log-concave measure, with respect to which the hyperplane intersections of some centrally symmetric convex body $K$ are measured, the same conclusion holds, that is, the radial function $1/\mu(K\cap u^\perp)$ defines a norm (here $\mu$ on $u^\perp$ is understood via the restriction of its density function).
 Their argument is based on Ball's result on convexity of certain bodies associated with log-concave functions, see \cite{Ball}, and \cite[Chapter 10]{AGM} for a discussion of these bodies and their important role in asymptotic convex geometry.
 These bodies were generalized by Bobkov \cite{Bobkov} to measures with weaker concavity assumptions.
 In \cite{CFPP} Busemann's theorem is extended to this larger class of measures, and a very short and elegant proof for the convexity of these bodies is given.
-They prove \begin{thm}[Cordero, Fradelizi, Paouris, Pivovarov] Let $\psi:\R^n\to\R^+$ be an even function which is $(-1/n)$-concave, that is, it satisfies Then the function $\Phi$ defined by $\Phi(0)=0$ and for $z\neq 0$ is a norm. \end{thm}
+They prove \begin{thm}[Cordero, Fradelizi, Paouris, Pivovarov] Let $\psi:\R^n\to\R^+$ be an even function which is $\left( -\frac1n \right)$-concave, that is, it satisfies